 James Jackson was unemployed for more than a year but unable to qualify for Medicaid because his state did not expand Medicaid under the 2010 Patient Protection and Affordable Care Act.
 At age 34, he developed abdominal pain but did not seek care for 10 days because he had no insurance and feared the cost of treatment.
 He began to vomit, became weak, and was finally taken to an emergency room by his cousin.
 The physician diagnosed a perforated ulcer with peritonitis and septic shock.
 The illness had gone on too long; Mr. Jackson died on the operating table.
 Had he received prompt medical attention, his illness would likely have been cured.

 Betty Yee was a 68-year-old woman with angina, high blood pressure, and diabetes.
 Her total bill for medications, which were only partly covered under her Medicare plan, came to $200 per month.
 She was unable to afford the medications, her blood pressure went out of control, and she suffered a stroke.
-Ms. Yee’s final lonely years were spent ...
+Ms. Yee’s final lonely years ...